Tim Gudgin: Career

 In 1952, he returned to the United Kingdom and was appointed to work as a studio manager and newsreader at the BBC European Service.
 Gudgin was there on a six-month assignment but remained in the job there for ten years.
 He read stories on the children's television programme Blue Peter, and was a continuity announcer.
-Gudgin did voice overs for clips broadcast on Sportsview (later Sportsnight) in the early 1960s after the presenter's job went to Frank Bough.
-In 1963, He announced that he would quit his staff job at the BBC to become a freelancer, noting that he would earn more work that way.
-Gudgin eventually became freelance in 1966, and was the presenter of BBC Light Programme (later BBC Radio 2) and BBC Radio 4 programmes such as Family Favourites, Friday Night is Music Night, Hancock's Half Hour, Home This Afternoon, Housewives’ Choice, Late Night Extra, Marching & Waltzing, Melody Hour, Midday, Music Box, Night Ride, Out & About, Saturday Night on the Light, Swingalong, Top of the Form, Today, Treble Chance and Y.A.T.N.A.M.
+Gudgin did voiceovers for clips broadcast on Sportsview (later Sportsnight) in the early 1960s after the presenter's job went to Frank Bough.
+He announced in 1963 that he would quit his staff job at the BBC to become a freelancer, noting that he would earn more work that way.
+Gudgin eventually became freelance in 1966, and was the presenter of BBC Light Programme (later BBC Radio 2) and BBC Home Service (later BBC Radio 4) programmes such as Family Favourites, Friday Night Is Music Night, Hancock's Half Hour, Home This Afternoon, Housewives' Choice, Late Night Extra, Marching & Waltzing, Melody Hour, Midday, Music Box, Night Ride, Out & About, Saturday Night on the Light, Swingalong, Top of the Form, Today, Treble Chance and Y.A.T.N.A.M.

-Gudgin presented the television series The Lightsavers covering air sea rescue in 1966, introduced the teams in an edition of Come Dancing in January 1971, covered tennis, and fronted an in-vision commercial for Square Deal Surf that allowed him to purchase a house without needing to take out a mortgage.
+Gudgin presented the television series The Lifesavers, on the subject of air-sea rescue, in 1966; introduced the teams in an edition of Come Dancing in January 1971; covered tennis; and fronted an in-vision commercial for Square Deal Surf that allowed him to purchase a house without needing to take out a mortgage.
 He went on to work as a public relations consultant to the government of the Isle of Man from 1973 to 1976.
 Gudgin returned to the United Kingdom in 1976.
 He found work reading the horse racing and rugby results in the Final Score segment of the BBC Saturday television sports programme Grandstand following the death of the previous announcer John Langham due to financial trouble.
 Following the death of Len Martin in 1995, Gudgin became the second person to take on the role of regularly reading the classified football results.
-He received coaching from BBC Cymru Wales' chief soccer correspondent Ian Gwyn Hughes in the pronunciation of Welsh football team names when Final Score began including results from the League of Wales in 2002.
-Gugdin continued in the role when Final Score became a separate programme from Grandstand in 2004.
+He received coaching from BBC Cymru Wales's chief soccer correspondent Ian Gwyn Hughes in the pronunciation of Welsh football team names when Final Score began including results from the League of Wales in 2002.
+Gudgin continued in the role when Final Score became a separate programme from Grandstand in 2004.